ricekao/SoC-SOcial-Connection/README.md

 # SoC-SOcial-Connection
-Framework SoC deals with the problem of "Inferring Social Connection from Spatio-temporal Data".
-This repository consists of two parts of implementation.
-One for our framework, SoC.
-The other one for an existing work, PGT, proposed in ICDM 2014.
+Problem: Inferring Social Connection from Spatio-temporal Data

+# SoC Framework
+Stage 1: Feature extraction
+  - Meeting Diversity
+  - Location popularity
+  - Temporal (stability, duration)

+Stage 2: Inferring Social Connection with Random Forest (in WEKA)
+  - Using the features extracted in Stage 1. to infer social connection

+# File Structure
+competitor-pgt
+  - The implementation of PGT, existing work proposed in ICDM 2014. (implemented in MySQL)

+our-method-SoC
+  - The implementation of SoC (Stage 1), our proposed method. (implemented in Java and MySQL)